davidgasquez/awesome-duckdb/README.md

 - [Codapi](https://codapi.org/duckdb/) - Embed executable code snippets directly into your product documentation, online course or blog post.
 - [QuackDB](https://quackdb.com/) - Open-source online DuckDB SQL playground and editor.
 - [WhatTheDuck](https://whattheduck.incentius.com/) - WhatTheDuck is an open-source web application built on DuckDB.
 It allows users to upload CSV files, store them in tables, and perform SQL queries on the data.

+### Backends

+- [DuckDB API](https://github.com/tobilg/duckdb-api) - a TypeScript-based Docker image containing DuckDB, and a Hono framework REST API with JSON or streaming Arrow responses
+- [Mosaic DuckDB Server](https://pypi.org/project/duckdb-server/) - A Python-based server that runs a local DuckDB instance and support queries over Web Sockets or HTTP, returning data in either Apache Arrow or JSON format
+- [duckdb-server](https://lib.rs/crates/duckdb-server) - A Rust-based server that runs a local DuckDB instance and support queries over Web Sockets or HTTP/HTTPS, returning data in either Apache Arrow or JSON format.

 ## Libraries Powered by DuckDB